tripleo1/awesome/README.md

 ## VBA

 - [visual2000/DadaCards](https://github.com/visual2000/DadaCards) - A nihilistic card game, to simulate folks having fun on computers in the old days.

+## Verilog

+- [chili-chips-ba/wireguard-fpga](https://github.com/chili-chips-ba/wireguard-fpga) - Full-throttle, wire-speed hardware implementation of Wireguard VPN, using low-cost Artix7 FPGA with opensource toolchain.
+If you seek security and privacy, nothing is private in our codebase.
+Our door is wide open for backdoor scrutiny, be it related to RTL, embedded, build, bitstream or any other aspect of design and delivery package.
+Bujrum!

 ## Vim Script